 - Fire and safety instruments should be fitted to the AHU system.

-- Out of specification should be recorded (the OOS).
+- Out-of-specification should be recorded (if Applicable).

 - Pressure drop across the filter should be maintained and recorded for filter integrity.